-JOURNALISM 1, 2, 3, 4 - YEARBOOK 1006300, 10, 20, 30 Grades 9, 10, 11, 12
+JOURNALISM 1, 2, 3, 4 - YEARBOOK

+1006300Y, 10, 20, 30

 This course is designed for the motivated student working in a team environment throughout the year to help produce the yearbook.
 The purpose of this course is to develop fundamental skills in the production of journalism across multimedia platforms.
-Students will develop a knowledge of journalism history, ethics use, and management techniques related to the production of journalistic media.
 Students are required to sell business advertisements, design creative pages, and assist in the sale and distribution of the yearbook.
 Deadlines created by the publisher must be met, therefore work outside of class time will be required.